Introduction

 Consider the journeys of companies like:

-- Uber, which began as 'UberCab' with a limited fleet to test its on-demand transportation model.
+- Uber, which began as 'UberCab' with a limited fleet to test the market.

 - Dropbox, which captivated millions with a simple video demonstration that confirmed market demand.